 Connect with ideal targets for strategic and high-quality connections.
 Look at people you want to build relationships with and invite them to connect with you.
 Be sure it's a personalized request.

 Use LinkedIn groups as an efficient way to make meaningful connections.
 You can leverage the activity of an existing group or create your group.
 Find groups by putting an industry keyword in the search bar and select for groups.

 Escort them through your marketing funnel by offering a webinar, ebook, consultation, or something else of value.
 You aim to become a trusted and reliable source.

 Create content that proves your value to your target audience.
 Demonstrate your authority in your space with thorough and helpful that could include how-to posts, guides, and case studies.
 Always have a compelling CTA at the end of each piece of the published content.

 Nurture leads and generate sales

-You need a system to keep in touch with anyone who has engaged with your content.
+You need a system to keep in touch with anyone engaged with your content.
 You want to get your LinkedIn contacts on your email list to enable you to stay in communication with them.
-You can engage your leads on LinkedIn by direct messaging and by interacting with their content.
+You can engage your leads on LinkedIn by direct messaging and interacting with their content.

-After you've nurtured a relationship you can look to convert them into customers.
+After you've nurtured a relationship, you can look to convert them into customers.
 Some people link to sales pages from their LinkedIn profiles.
 What seems to be a better strategy is to build the relationship and prove your value first.